 I am often asked the question, “Why this curriculum and why now?”
 Our mission at ReEngage, Inc. is to transform males into men.
 While we are born male and female we learn how to be men and women and in the absence of teachers how do we learn?
 Over the course of the last few decades there has been a mass exodus of men from families and our children are suffering.
 Thus, the purpose of this curriculum is to provide our participants with 12 lessons or principles that a father would teach his son.
 We begin with what is responsible manhood and end with the participant developing a one year plan for his life to break the cycle of poverty, self-destructive behavior, and absentee fathering.
 These classes are designed to provide these men with the tools to become more responsible and successful as men, fathers, husbands, brothers, & sons.
-Unfortunately in our community the definition of manhood has been perverted by the media, the lack of role models, and peer groups.
+The definition of manhood has been perverted by the media, the lack of role models, and peer groups.
 The current definition of manhood is killing us with each year a hundred or more murders in Kansas City alone.
-If we are to change the trajectory of our men and in turn our communities we must redefine manhood in our communities.
+If we are to change the trajectory of our men and our communities we must redefine manhood in our communities.

-These classes are designed to provide our participants with the tools to lay the foundation for their future success.
+These classes provide our participants with the tools to lay the foundation for their future success.
 There are exercises that will challenge them to make decisions about what they want, what tools they have, why do they want it, and what are they willing to do to get it.
-There are also suggested readings from different authors that are designed to challenge their beliefs and past patterns.
+There are also suggested readings from different authors to challenge their beliefs and past patterns.
 It is important to change a person’s thinking if you want to change their behavior.
 For many people it has been their thinking that has kept them from achieving their goals and kept them trapped in a negative cycle.

 Mentoring, goal setting and volunteering are integral components of the class.
-The mentoring provides the opportunity to learn how to be responsible men by watching other responsible men.
+The mentoring provides the opportunity to learn how responsible manhood by watching other responsible men.
 The goal setting allows the men to step away from survival mode and develop a vision for their lives.
 The volunteer component provides opportunities for our men to begin to give back to their communities, to develop work ethics and skills, and to audition for possible future employment opportunities.
-The life skills that many of us take for granted were learned behavior and if we are to be successful whether it is with educational achievement, re-entry, or breaking the cycle of poverty we will have to address this lack of skills by our participants.
+The life skills that many of us take for granted is learned behavior and if we are to be successful whether it is with educational achievement, re-entry, or breaking the cycle of poverty we will have to address this lack of skills by our participants.

-And finally, poverty today is not the same as it was in the past where simply getting employed alleviated most of it.
+And finally, poverty today is not the same as it was in the past where simply getting employed alleviated most of the poverty.
 Today we have the challenge of generational poverty which is more than a material lack; it is also an emotional, psychological, and spiritual lack.
 If we are to create a pathway back into society and out of poverty we should provide our participants with the tools to lead better lives than when we found them.
 The Man Class© is an attempt to provide those tools to men who have a desire to change.

 Key Components of Curriculum & Program